 GDN's call for expressions of interest to generate locally produced, quality, empirical academic knowledge to inform debate on competitiveness strategies and to promote industrial productivity in African countries closed on 30 March 2017.
+Three research teams have now been selected for their high-quality proposals, and will receive grants of up to US $41,500 to implement their projects from July, 2017 to October, 2018.

-Selected applicants will undertake research on industial policies in Africa as part of the program, Mobilizing Local Knowledge to Improve Competitiveness Strategies, launched by GDN as the chosen partner of the Trade and Competitiveness Global Practice of the World Bank Group, with the financial support of the Competitive Industries and Innovation Program (CIIP).
+These teams will undertake research on industial policies in Africa as part of the program, Mobilizing Local Knowledge to Improve Competitiveness Strategies, launched by GDN as the chosen partner of the Trade and Competitiveness Global Practice of the World Bank Group, with the financial support of the Competitive Industries and Innovation Program (CIIP).

 Stage 1: Call for expressions of interest